 Overall, the Amiron Home has a sweetness and balance throughout its dynamic range that its predecessors lacked—you can forget bass bloat or bloom that drowns out the mid-range and that dreaded harsh sibilance and tizzy, tipped-up treble that you’ve likely seen cursed on audio forums around the WWW.
 The Amiron Home truly delivers on its promise to bring you concert-quality sound that’s defined by precise bass, transparent mids and clear highs.

 The Amiron Home’s rich tonality and resolution were particular standouts for me.
 The new tuning brings much-needed warmth to the Beyerdynamic line.
-I dare say that the Amiron Home makes the Sennheiser HD650—a headphone commonly regarded for its lush mids and analog sound signature—sound quite hollow while also besting it at just about everything with the exception of, perhaps, overall soundstage width.
+I dare say that the Amiron Home makes the Sennheiser HD650—a headphone commonly regarded for its lush mids and traditional analog sound signature—sound quite hollow while also besting it at just about everything with the exception of, perhaps, overall soundstage width.
 For me, the Amiron Home’s overall sound is what I’ll call believable; it’s realistic and natural.
-Add in the crispness achieved throughout the dynamic range and you gain a great deal of detail being pushed into your ears without ever coming off as aggressive or fatiguing.
+Add in the crispness achieved throughout the dynamic range and you gain a great deal of detail being pushed into your ears without ever coming off as overly aggressive or fatiguing.